senaite/senaite2.com/docs/user_manual/workflow.md

 Received samples are are physically present in the laboratory facilities and are ready for the testing to take place.
-At this "received" status, the data of the sample can be modified by *Clients*, *LabManagers* and *LabClerks* with the exception of the permanent read-onlu fields discussed in *[Registration](#registration)*: *Client*, *Sample Type* and *Sample Template*.
+At this "received" status, the data of the sample can be modified by *Clients*, *LabManagers* and *LabClerks* with the exception of the permanent read-only fields discussed in *[Registration](#registration)*: *Client*, *Sample Type* and *Sample Template*.

 Received samples can be processed and are available to *LabManager* on the views